victorhahncastell/zenoss-smstrade/README.md

 shown in the Pager column of each user.

-6. If testing is successful (a SMS message is received at the cell phone) then create alerts and specify "page" as the action.
+6. If testing is successful (a SMS message is received at the cell phone) create alerts in Zenoss and specify "page" as the action for an alert.